costerton-biofilm-center/RNAseq_protocols/protocols/RNABee_extraction.md

     - DO NOT label the top, as it will rub off.
     - For *in vitro* bacteria culture: No need to add large beads.
 ---
-## 2. Cell Lysis and RNA-Bee Extraction
+## 2. Cell Lysis and Trizol Extraction

 1. Add sample to the bead beating tube.
 2. Add 1mL RNA bee to the bead-beating tube containing the sample.